jasonsiders/apex-starter-pack/force-app/main/default/classes/DatabaseLayer/README.md

 ### The `Dml.History` Class

-Both `Dml` and `DmlMock` utilize a series of public `Dml.History` objects to record SObjects that are submitted for DML Operations during a transaction:
+In `@IsTest` context, both `Dml` and `DmlMock` utilize a series of public `Dml.History` objects to record SObjects that are submitted for DML Operations during a transaction:

 -   `Inserted`: Stores records that were updated.
 -   `Updated`: Stores records that were updated.